marcodafonseca/Dynamo.ORM/README.md

 Click [here](ReleaseNotes.md) to view all the release notes

-## Version 0.4.0
+## Version 0.5.0

-- **!
-Breaking Changes !** - Changed return type of List function from List to IList
-- Added pagination parameters to existing List method
-- Added custom exception for paging, PageNotFoundException
-- Added method for retrieving approximate item count for a table.
+- Documented the Repository class and interface
+- Upgraded dependencies and fixed code to work with newer dependencies
+- Fixed typo in README

 ## Important Links